divonlan/genozip/docs/fastq.rst

 ``genozip myfile.fq.gz --reference hs37d5.ref.genozip --optimize-DESC``

-Replaces the description line with @filename:read_number.
+Replaces the description line with @filename.read_number.
 Also - if the 3rd line (the '+' line) contains a copy of the description it is shortened to just '+'.

 ``genozip myfile.fq.gz --reference hs37d5.ref.genozip --optimize-QUAL``